-During the three months ended June 30, 2004, the Company recorded \$157,000 in compensation expense associated with the acceleration of vesting of certain options to a former employee of the Company.
-The compensation expense reflected the intrinsic value of such options at the time of acceleration.
-Additionally, during the six months ended June 30, 2003, the Company recorded \$227,000 in compensation expense for the fair value of options granted to two non-employees associated with 45,000 common shares granted under the 2001 Stock Plan.
+During the nine months ended September 30, 2003, the Company recognized \$227,000 in compensation expense for the fair value of 45,000 options granted to two non-employees.
 Such options were granted at an exercise price of \$7.59 per share, the fair market value on the grant date, and were fully vested at the date of grant and contained restrictions on when such shares could be sold.
-Such options were valued, using the Black-Scholes option pricing model with the following weighted average assumptions: contractual life of 5 years; risk-free interest rate of 4.14%; volatility of 80%; and no dividends during the expected term.
+Such options were valued using the Black-Scholes option pricing model with the following weighted average assumptions: contractual life of 5 years; risk-free interest rate of 4.14%; volatility of 80%; and no dividends during the expected term.